vista-art/fragmentcolor/docs/api/scene/scene/add_pass.md

 ### Each new Pass clears by default

-Every `Pass::new(name)` starts with a clear-to-transparent input — the first render of the frame for that Pass wipes its colour attachment to `[0, 0, 0, 0]`.
+Every `Pass::new(name)` starts with a clear-to-transparent input.
+The first render of the frame for that Pass wipes its colour attachment to `[0, 0, 0, 0]`.
 When you chain passes that read each other's output (e.g. `[backdrop, shadow_overlay]`), the second Pass will clear the